Diadora

 Diadora is an Italian sportswear and footwear manufacturing company based in Caerano di San Marco (Veneto), subsidiary of Geox, founded in 1948.
 Diadora produces football boots and athletic shoes, as well as a range of apparel that includes t-shirts, polo shirts, hoodies, jackets, leggings, shorts, and compression garments.
-Diadora also commercialises football balls in the US market.
+Diadora also commercializes football balls in the US market.
+In 2020, Geox filed for bankruptcy in Canada.

 History

 Origins and development

-Diadora was founded in 1948 by Marcello Danieli, who first began working in the trade as a young boy.
-He called his company "Diadora" a name suggested by a friend.
-The word comes from the name given by the Greeks of Byzantium to the Dalmatian town of Zadar.
-Originally called "de ladera" or "from Zadar," it was mistakenly copied and translated from Dalmatian to Latin, becoming, along the way "Diadora."
-Danieli, helped by his wife, managed to successfully launch his first product, mountain climbing boots.
+Diadora was founded in 1948 by Marcello Danieli.
+The name of the company is a likely development of de Iadera ('from Zadar', Iadera being the ancient name of the Dalmatian town).
+Danieli managed to launch his first product, mountain climbing boots.

 The mid-1970s also marked Diadora's entry into the football category, aided by Roberto Bettega, who provided consulting information.
-The company also added the tennis market signing endorsement agreements with Björn Borg.
+The company also added the tennis market, signing endorsement agreements with Björn Borg.

+The 1980s to 1990s

 AC Milan striker Marco van Basten became the face of the company in the late 1980s, and launched his own personalized football boots, the San Siro Van Basten.

-Other high-profile football players under Diadora sponsorship have included George Weah, Roberto Baggio, Giuseppe Signori, Francesco Totti, Roy Keane and Antonio Cassano.
-While between 1997 and 2000, Diadora was the official kit supplier of A.S.
-Roma.
+Juventus striker Roberto Baggio became the face of the company in the 1990s, and launched his own personalized football boots, the Matchwinner.

+Diadora also dabbled with rugby union, making the kits for Otago Rugby Union in New Zealand.
+The Diadora Otago jersey is one of the rarest and most sought after rugby jersey in the world.

 The 2000s

+2000-19

-In early 2000's Diadora was the official kit supplier of several Italian football clubs, with the most notable being A.S.
+In the early 2000s, Diadora was the official kit supplier of several Italian football clubs, including A.S.
 Roma, between 2003 and 2007.
 In 2008, Diadora SpA signed a joint venture with Win Hanverky Holdings Limited, forming a new company called "Winor International Company Limited" that operates the trademark "Diadora" in China, Hong Kong, and Macau to manufacture, design, promote, distribute, and sell products bearing the brand in those countries.

 In June 2009, Diadora reached an agreement with Italian shoe-making company Geox's founder and chairman Mario Moretti Polegato to buy its assets through his family's investment arm, LIR.

+2020-present

-On September 8, 2020, Geox filed for bankruptcy in Canada.
+On September 8, 2020, Geox Canada Inc. filed for bankruptcy in Canada.

-Since then, Diadora has sponsored several football clubs to provide them team uniforms, such as Norwegian Eliteserien clubs, Viking FK, FK Bodo/Glimt, and I-League side Rangdajied United.
-In this last season 2021/2022 Diadora Launched in Canada and sponsoring Dynamo de Candiac Club.

-From the 2022–2023 season, Diadora become the new technical supplier of Bursaspor and Giresunspor at the Süper Lig, and also Mağusa Türk Gücü in Northern Cyprus KTFF Süper Lig.